 Not all fibre is equivalent in its effects on the oestrobolome:

 Oestrogen has direct anabolic effects on skeletal muscle, mediated through oestrogen receptor alpha (ER-alpha) on muscle fibres.
-As oestrogen declines during perimenopause, protein synthesis rates fall, muscle satellite cell activation decreases, and the balance between muscle protein synthesis and breakdown shifts toward net catabolism (Erdélyi et al., 2023).
+As oestrogen declines during perimenopause, protein synthesis rates fall, muscle satellite cell activation decreases, and the balance between muscle protein synthesis and breakdown shifts toward net catabolism (Erdelyi et al., 2023).

 The PROT-AGE Study Group position paper (Bauer et al., 2013), whilst focused on adults aged 65 and over, established that older adults require at least 1.0-1.2 g/kg/day to maintain muscle mass, with higher intakes (1.2-1.5 g/kg/day) recommended for those with acute or chronic disease.
 Nunes et al. (2022), in a systematic review and meta-analysis published in the Journal of Cachexia, Sarcopenia and Muscle, confirmed that protein intakes above 1.2 g/kg/day, combined with resistance exercise, consistently improved lean body mass outcomes in healthy adults.

 For perimenopausal women, the clinical consensus in functional medicine and sports nutrition is converging on 1.2-1.6 g/kg/day as the appropriate range, distributed across at least three meals to optimise muscle protein synthesis rates.
+For broader context on how these protein and fibre targets sit within the evolving dietary guidance landscape for 2025-2030, the alignment article provides the policy background.

 For a 70 kg woman, the range translates to: